ulmefors/udacity-nd027-data-modeling-postgres/README.md

 ## Summary

-This project combines song listen log files with song metadata to facilitate analytics on denormalized table.
+This project combines song listen log files with song metadata to facilitate analytics.
+The data pipeline built in Python and SQL reads data from local directories, performs modeling and inserts into tables defined in a PostgreSQL star schema.
+Analytics queries on the ` songplays` fact table are straightforward, and additional fields can be easily accessed in the four dimension tables `users`, `songs`, `artists`, and `time`.
+A star schema is suitable for this application since denormalization is easy, queries can be kept simple, and aggregations are fast.

 ## Install